The is the second part of "Treating opiate addiction". Click here to read Part I: Detoxification and maintenance.

-Where possible, it is important to enlist the addict's family.
+Where possible, it is important to enlist the patient's family.
 Relatives can be coached on how to confront the patient or taught how to facilitate cognitive and behavioral therapy.
 In a variant called network therapy, friends and relatives become part of the therapeutic team, meeting to discuss what to do in relapses and other emergencies.
 Relatives can also join family support groups like Narc-Anon.

 Stages of change

 In any kind of treatment for addiction, it is important to understand what kind of change is possible at a given time for a given person.
-Researchers have discovered five stages through which most people go when they decide to change their lives: precontemplation, contemplation, preparation, action, and maintenance.
+Researchers have discovered five stages through which most people go when they decide to change their lives: pre-contemplation, contemplation, preparation, action, and maintenance.